ahsparrow/ahsparrow.github.io/bellfinder/privacy.md

     * Bell Finder can record details of your tower visits.

-    * Bell Finder uses your location information to find the towers closest to your current location and to display your position on a map.
+    * Bell Finder uses your device's location.

 * How is the information used?

-    * Tower visits are stored locally on your device and are only used by the Bell Finder app itself to display details of your previous tower visits.
+    * Tower visits are stored locally on your device and are only used by the Bell Finder app itself to display details of previous tower visits.

-    * Location is used by Bell Finder to download map tiles to display a map of the area surrounding your location.
+    * Your location is used by Bell Finder to query a local database of bell tower posititions, and can also be used to download map tiles to build a map of the area surrounding your location.
 Your actual location is not shared.

 * What information is shared?

-    * No information is shared with either Bell Finder's developer or any other third party.
+    * No information is shared with either Bell Finder's developer or any other party.